 Automation rules consist of two main parts: Criteria and Actions.

-Criteria: These are the requirements an order must meet before the action triggers.
+Criteria: These are the requirements an order must meet for the rule's action to apply.
 An automation rule can have multiple criteria, but an order has to meet all the requirements for the automation rule to apply.

 Example actions include setting the service and package type, adding a tag, setting the Ship From Location, or assigning a user to the order.